top of page

 Dewa Sanzan: Discover Japan’s Sacred Mountains of Rebirth

-Dewa Sanzan, located along the borders of Tsuruoka, Nishikawa, and Shonai in Yamagata Prefecture, refers to the three sacred mountains of Mount Haguro, Mount Gassan, and Mount Yudono.
+Dewa Sanzan, located along the borders of Tsuruoka, Nishikawa, and Shonai in Yamagata Prefecture, refers to the three sacred mountains: Mount Haguro, Mount Gassan, and Mount Yudono.

-During the Edo period, visiting these three mountains became known as a “Journey of Rebirth,” symbolizing a pilgrimage through the present, past, and future.
+During the Edo period, visiting these three mountains became known as a “Journey of Rebirth.”
+This journey symbolizes a pilgrimage through the present, past, and future.

-They were founded about 1,400 years ago, and each mountain represents a different stage of life.
+These mountains were founded about 1,400 years ago.
+Each one represents a different stage of life.

 Layers of mountains covered in dark green trees line the horizon, with a small community nestled in the valley.
 A corner of the roof of a traditional Japanese house is in the foreground.

-Today, Dewa Sanzan is recognized as one of Japan Heritage sites, preserving Japan’s deep connection between nature, spirituality, and culture.
+Today, Dewa Sanzan is recognized as one of Japan Heritage sites.
+It preserves Japan’s deep connection between nature, spirituality, and culture.
 This story continues the journey we began with Japan Heritage, exploring how each site tells a story that shapes Japan’s spirit beyond tourist spots.

 Dewa Sanzan and the Practice of Shugendo

-Shugendo is a unique Japanese religion that teaches people to train both body and mind through mountain practice.
+Shugendo is a unique Japanese religion.
+It teaches people to train both body and mind through mountain practice.
 The word Shugendo literally means “the path of training and gaining spiritual power.”

-Since ancient times, Japanese people have believed that gods live in the mountains and have respected nature as sacred.
-Based on this mountain worship, Shugendo combines elements of Buddhism, Shinto, and Taoism, creating a practical way of spiritual training.
-Anyone, whether you are a monk or not, can practice it by climbing mountains, meditating in nature, and overcoming hardships to reach enlightenment and help others.
+Since ancient times, Japanese people have believed that gods live in the mountains.
+They have respected nature as sacred.
+Based on this mountain worship, Shugendo combines elements of Buddhism, Shinto, and Taoism.
+It creates a practical way of spiritual training.
+Anyone, whether a monk or not, can practice it.
+Climbing mountains, meditating in nature, and overcoming hardships lead to enlightenment and help others.

 People dressed in white robes, followers of Shugendo, walk down a stone forest path surrounded by tall trees and greenery, creating a serene, spiritual atmosphere.

-My father used to travel from Tokyo to Dewa Sanzan with members of his local community once every two or three years to practice Shugendo, the traditional mountain training.
-Our family still keeps old records of our ancestors’ pilgrimages to Dewa Sanzan, which shows how deeply this spiritual tradition has been connected to our roots.
+My father used to travel from Tokyo to Dewa Sanzan with members of his local community every two or three years to practice Shugendo, the traditional mountain training.
+Our family still keeps old records of our ancestors’ pilgrimages to Dewa Sanzan.
+This shows how deeply this spiritual tradition is connected to our roots.

 Mount Haguro — The Present